fisher-alice/johnny-five-wiki/Servos.md

 The `Servos` class constructs a collection object containing multiple servo objects.
 Any method called on a Servos object will be called on each member of the Servos object with the same parameters.

+For working with a single servo check out the [Servo](../servo) class.

 ## Parameters

 - **numsOrObjects** An array of pins, servo parameter objects and/or Servo objects: